fossas/fossa-cli/test/App/Fossa/Container/testdata/nested-jar/README.md

 # Making test/Container/testdata/nested-jar.tar
-./make-nested-jar
+./make-nested-jars
-docker build -t jar-tester .
+docker build -t nested_jars .
-docker save jar-tester > ../nested_jars.tar
+docker save nested_jars > ../nested_jars.tar

 You will end up with a container with a jar called top.jar in it top.jar contains middle.jar